Oil and Acrylic Painting Workshops and

 plus 1 very fine and soft brush for detailed work

 · Water containers ie. tin cans (for acrylic or water soluble oil painters) , (no glass containers for safety).

-· If using OILS- it is strongly recommended that you bring water soluble oils to minimize exposure to dangerous
+· If using oil paint- it is strongly recommended that you use water soluble oils to minimize exposure to dangerous

-to use oil to clean brushes (instead of turps or mineral spirits) for the regular oils.
+solvents or use oil or soap products to clean brushes (instead of turps or mineral spirits) for the regular oils.

 · Rags or paper towels

 · Palette knife

 · Drawing material: sketch pad , pen or pencils.

 · Painting smock or apron or old clothes

 · Paints: MUST: titanium white (large), cadmium yellow light, cadmium red medium, ultramarine or cobalt blue or